tailrecursion/hlisp-starter/README.md

 * `C-x d` to the `cljs-starter` directory
 * `M-x set-variable`, and set the variable `inferior-lisp-program` to `script/cljsrepl`
 * `M-x run-lisp` and you should see an inferior-lisp buffer running a ClojureScript REPL.
 Then, visit [http://localhost:4000/](http://localhost:4000/).
-* Hlisp elements print both in the REPL and in the browser console.

 ### Vi